 Crowding out negative bugs with more positive ones can help reduce levels of these chemicals, and so, you want to the good bugs to thrive.

-This means doing a few simple things: eating a varied plant-based diet (see this post on how to build a more interesting salad to help with that one), consuming less processed food and adding occasional servings of fermented foods like kimchi, kefir and miso.
+This means doing a few simple things: eating a varied plant-based diet, consuming less processed food and adding occasional servings of fermented foods like kimchi, kefir and miso.
 But, if you really want to target stress and anxiety directly, you might also want to try some B-GOS

 This prebiotic has been shown to lower levels of the stress hormone cortisol in people taking it but it also had a strong positive effect on anxiety.
 Anxious people tend to pick up negative things around them – but after taking a supplement of B-GOS they were more inclined to focus on the positive.